These fine dining restaurants serve up haute plates and curated menus for those who enjoy savouring their lunch hour in style

 Tel: +65 9178 1105

 It’s hard to go wrong when you dine at the evergreen and ever-relevant Garibaldi.
 Most recently, the Italian restaurant launched a $39++ three-course set lunch to cater to the needs of an increasingly busy lunch crowd.
-Nosh on yummy starters like Couscous with asparagus and sauteed prawns before moving on to fresh pastas such as Gnocchi with butternut pumpkin sauce.
+Nosh on yummy starters like Mesclun Salad with Olives, Feta Cheese, Apple, Celery and Hazelnut Dressing before moving on to fresh pastas such as Fusilli with Rucola Pesto, Haricot Beans and Potatoes.
 Round off your meal with the dessert of the day and coffee or tea.
 The restaurant also offers an utterly indulgent $88++ five-course chef’s lunch menu, for days where you need a slightly longer break from the morning office madness.

 36 Purvis Street